jonyeezs/clean-verticalslice-architecture/README.md

 * Borrows ideas from https://github.com/threenine/api-template
 * Understanding how to layout your folders from [Architecture the Lost Years by Robert Martin](https://youtu.be/WpkDN78P884)
+* How to do vertical slice architecture by [Jimmy Bogard](https://youtu.be/SUiWfhAhgQw)